kubeflow/website/content/en/docs/components/katib/api-reference/grpc-v1alpha3.md

 +++
-title = "Katib"
+title = "Katib gRPC (v1alpha3)"
-description = "Reference documentation for Katib" weight = 100
+description = "Reference documentation for the `v1alpha3` version of the Katib gRPC API." weight = 20
 +++

 This is the legacy gRPC API reference for Katib v1alpha3 version.